guoshengkang/guoshengkang.github.io/_pages/about.md

 What’s new
 ------
+- 2025/08/21, One paper has been accepted by IEEE TCSS, congratulations to **Hongshuai Ren**.
 - 2025/04/01, One paper has been accepted by IJCNN, congratulations to **Jiayu Li** and **Qingping Li**.
 - 2025/03/28, One paper has been accepted by CCPE, congratulations to **Jiawei Chen** and **Jiayi Zhong**.
 - 2025/03/22, One paper has been accepted by CCPE, congratulations to **Zhen Wang**.